 Árnessýsla Heritage Museum – The House at Eyrarbakki

 Húsið (The House) at Eyrarbakki is one of Iceland’s oldest buildings, built in 1765 when Danish merchants were allowed to overwinter in Iceland for the first time.
-Merchant families lived in the House for almost two centuries and over that period the House was the center for art and European culture in Iceland; fashion, music an literature spreading from there throughout the country.
+Merchant families lived in the House for almost two centuries and over that period the House was the center for art and European culture in Iceland; fashion, music and literature spreading from there throughout the country.
 One can view the entire building from top to bottom and its history lies at each footstep.
 In the dining room are held special exhibitions.
 In the annex, called the Assistant’s House, are selected elements from the history of the province available to visitors, such as a new exhibit of Icelandic travels to the New World.
 North of the Assistant’s House is the Egg House, which contains an interesting nature exhibit.

 1th Oct – 30th April: By arrangement.

 How to contact us?
 By Email: email@example.com, telephone: 483 1504 and 483 1082 and museum director Lýður Pálsson t: 891 7766

 Admission fee kr.
 1500, kr.
 1200 per person for groups of 10 or more.